Aghnaskeagh:

 Black Mountain to build himself a belvedere.

-even more impressive that that at Proleek.
-Just one of the portal-stones
+have been even more impressive that that at Proleek.
+Just one

-would have been over 4.5 metres high.
-As with Proleek, there
+original monument would have been over 4.5 metres high.
+As with

-is a nearby wedge-tomb.
-Its remains lie about 150 metres NNW
+Proleek, there is a nearby wedge-tomb.
+Its remains lie about

-and clearly visible on the other side of the road.
-Just under
+150 metres NNW and clearly visible on the other side of the

-5 km SSW is Donaghmore souterrain (see under Ballinloughan,
+road.
+Just under 5 km SSW is Donaghmore souterrain (see

 of a court-tomb, consisting of a gallery, aligned N-S, just